zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/market-basket-analysis/adw/adw.md

 3. Create a new folder inside your notebook session by selecting the folder icon with a + sign and name this new folder 'wallet'.

    Note: it is okay if your notebook is not identical to this example one.
-At this point, you should only have a conda folder, and the Online_Retail_Notebook.ipynb file.
+At this point, you should only have a conda folder, and the OnlineRetailNotebook.ipynb file.

    ![](images/folder.png)